codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 Whenever you create an application, you have to find a way to organize the code to make it simple to locate the proper files and make it simple to maintain.
 Like most of the web frameworks, CodeIgniter uses the Model, View, Controller (MVC) pattern to organize the files.
 This keeps the data, the presentation, and flow through the application as separate parts.
 It should be noted that there are many views on the exact roles of each element, but this document describes our take on it.
 If you think of it differently, you're free to modify how you use each piece as you need.

-**Models** manages the data of the application, and helps to enforce any special business rules the application might need.
+**Models** manage the data of the application, and help to enforce any special business rules the application might need.

-**Views** are simple files, with little to no logic, that displays the information to the user.
+**Views** are simple files, with little to no logic, that display the information to the user.

 **Controllers** act as glue code, marshalling data back and forth between the view (or the user that's seeing it) and the data storage.

 At their most basic, controllers and models are simply classes that have a specific job.
 They are not the only class types that you can use, obviously, but the make up the core of how this framework is designed to be used.
-They even have designated directories in the `/application` directory for their storage, though you're free to store them wherever you desire, as long as they are properly namespaced.
+They even have designated directories in the **/application** directory for their storage, though you're free to store them wherever you desire, as long as they are properly namespaced.
 We will discuss that in more detail below.

 Let's take a closer look at each of these three main components.